Mammut Nordwand Advanced Review

 Mobility and Fit

-This jacket is a favorite among our testers in terms of fit.
-The hem is low and stays tucked in to a harness as well as any jacket we tried.
+The Nordwand Advanced is a favorite among our testers in terms of fit.
+The hem is low and stays tucked into a harness as well as any jacket we tried.
 The sleeves, meanwhile, are long and stay securely in place, even with arms overhead.
 There is plenty of room for twisting and reaching, and the torso doesn't carry too much extra material that can make other jackets feel baggy.

 Venting and Breathability

 In our stationary bike test, we found the Nordwand's Gore-Tex Pro fabric, which relies on solid-state diffusion, to be less breathable than air-permeable fabrics like The North Face's Futurelight material or Outdoor Research's AscentShell.
 That said, the vents are long and easy to manipulate.

-This disadvantage, however, is negated to some extent by this jacket's inclusion of underarm vents and a two-way main zipper, which many other hardshells lack.
-When conditions permit you to use those features (i.e., when it's not precipitating heavily), the Nordwand Advanced sheds heat nearly as well as any jacket we tried.
-It might not be the best choice if you hope to keep charging in a rainstorm, but if you're willing to slow down a little when it's storming, you can keep the Nordwand on without sweating.
+For ventilation, there are two underarm vents and a two-way main zipper.
+When conditions permit you to use those features (i.e., when it's not precipitating heavily), the Nordwand Advanced sheds heat nearly as well as any hardshell we tried.
+It might not be the best choice if you hope to keep charging in a downpour, but if you're willing to slow down a little when it's storming, you can keep the Nordwand on without sweating.
 For non-aerobic activities like skiing groomers and slow winter climbing, this jacket has plenty of breathability.